-I was so excited to interview Suze Orman because I love everything she stands for, things like delayed gratification, fiscal responsibility, and knowing the difference between what you want and what you truly need.
+I was excited to interview Suze Orman because I love the principles she teaches about delayed gratification, fiscal responsibility, and knowing the difference between what you want and what you truly need.

-In the interview which is on another page, Suze validates the principles that I learned at an early age that have served me well.
-When I started babysitting at the age of 13 I earned 50 cents an hour.
-I remember how excited I was when the going rate increased to 75 cents and then it was a whole dollar.
+I learned those principles early on and they have served me well.
+At 13, I started babysitting and earned 50 cents an hour.
+I was so excited when the going rate increased to 75 cents and then a dollar.

-After spending five long hours with hyper kids or a fussy infant and coming home with a hard-earned $5.00, I quickly learned to question the value of what I wanted to buy rather than squander it thoughtlessly.
+After spending five long hours with hyper kids or a fussy infant and coming home with five dollars, I quickly learned to think more consciously about what I wanted to buy rather than squander my hard-earned money thoughtlessly.

-At 16 I got my first real part-time job that paid minimum wage, something like $1.40 an hour.
+At 16, I got my first real part-time job that paid minimum wage, which was something like $1.40 an hour.
 On pay day I would spread my meager earnings on the table and put various amounts of cash into different envelopes marked Savings, Clothes, and Miscellaneous.
 Those were the days when lay-away existed, when people made payments each week and only took the merchandise home when it was paid in full.
-Two years later I started another envelope that was labeled Car Payment.
+Two years later I started another envelope labeled Car Payment.

-When I was 20 I got my first credit card and I learned an important lesson that has stayed with me throughout my entire life.
+When I was 20, I got my first credit card, and I learned an important lesson that has stayed with me throughout my entire life.
 I bought a purple suede vest with long fringe and turquoise and white beads that I thought was so cool.
-I bought a few other things that I can’t remember because that purple suede vest overshadows everything else.
-If memory serves me, I think I racked up about $300 on that credit card which was a fortune for a young girl.
-What I do remember very clearly is that I made minimum payments and by the time that card was paid off a year or two later, the clothes were old and I hated that purple suede vest.
+I also bought some hot pants, and a few other things that I can’t remember because that purple suede vest overshadowed everything.
+If memory serves me, my credit card bill was about $300, which was a fortune for a young girl back then.
+What I remember very clearly is that I made minimum payments, and by the time that balance was paid off, the clothes were old and I hated that purple suede vest.

-Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like.”
+Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like.”– Will Smith

 I proudly told Suze Orman that story when I interviewed her for my celebrity column, Up Close and Personal in Luxury Las Vegas magazine.
 She in turn shared some amazing stories about her childhood and beyond that will touch your heart.

-A lot of folks think of Suze Orman as a money maven who, with her no nonsense, tough love approach, has taught millions of people worldwide how to get out of debt and be financially free.
-My interview with her offers a fresh approach where rather than dispensing advice, she shares a more personal side of herself.
+A lot of folks think of Suze Orman as a money maven, whose no nonsense tough love approach has taught millions of people how to get out of debt and be financially free.
+In my interview with her, she shares a more person side to herself.